Next (Vanessa Williams album)

-Next is the fifth studio album by American singer and actress Vanessa Williams, released on August 26, 1997, by Mercury Records.
+Next is the fifth studio album by American singer and actress Vanessa Williams.
+It was released through Mercury Records on August 26, 1997.
 It includes the singles "Happiness" (number 36 on the Hot R&B/Hip-Hop Singles and Tracks chart), "Who Were You Thinkin' 'Bout", "First Thing on Your Mind" and "Oh How the Years Go By" (number 6 on the Hot Adult Contemporary Tracks chart).
+Bonus track “And This Is Life” featured on the Japanese release of the album.